harvardinformatics/website/content/denovo-transcriptome-assembly-best-practices.md

 **Running Trinity inside a Singuarlity container image.**
 Rebuilding a new Trinity module with each update is increasingly complicated, as functionality gets added along with additional dependencies.
-Thus, our preferred mode of running Trinity (as well as the [preferred mode for the Trinity developers](https://github.com/trinityrnaseq/trinityrnaseq/wiki/Trinity-in-Docker#running-trinity-using-singularity)) is to do so inside a [Singularity](https://sylabs.io/guides/3.5/user-guide/introduction.html) container image, which operates like a light-weight virtual machine, within which software dependencies are conveniently bundled, and relevant environment variables are properly set.
+Thus, our preferred mode of running Trinity (as well as the [preferred mode for the Trinity developers](https://github.com/trinityrnaseq/trinityrnaseq/wiki/Trinity-in-Docker#running-trinity-using-singularity)) is to do so inside a [Singularity](https://docs.rc.fas.harvard.edu/kb/singularity-on-the-cluster/) container image, which operates like a light-weight virtual machine, within which software dependencies are conveniently bundled, and relevant environment variables are properly set.
 For the convenience of users of the Harvard FAS Cannon Cluster, we provide images from the [Trinity Singularity Image Archive](https://data.broadinstitute.org/Trinity/TRINITY_SINGULARITY/) at /n/singularity_images/informatics/trinityrnaseq/.

+---

+*NOTE*: The directions in this guide refer to Trinity v2.12.0.
+To see all supported versions of Trinity available, use the FAS RC [module-query](https://docs.rc.fas.harvard.edu/kb/modules-intro/) command: `module-query trinityrnaseq`

+---

 Running Trinity via Singularity involves two steps.
 First we run Trinity as a SLURM job.
 Below is an example script for a Trinity job (with normalization):